ChristofStadler/JCS.BlazorCore/README.md

 This project was created for the purpose of learning and experimenting with Blazor.
 Built over the course of a week or so.

-Built using only the official Blazor Server-Side template (Preview 7).
+Built using only the official Blazor Server-Side template (Preview 7) and my experience with Unity and Unreal engine.
 All stats is held in memory, there is no database, when the application restarts all stats reset.

 ![Alt Text](https://jcs.technology/images/jcs.blazorcore.p7.gif)